 If you are receiving errors and are unable to stream, it’s possible that it may be due to a network blockage on your network connection.
 This is more likely if this is your first time streaming, or you are streaming on a new network.
-Publicly available networks, like those at schools, are more likely to encounter this error.
+Publicly available networks, like those at schools, are more likely to encounter this error with Port 1935.
+Switching the Port 1935 to Port 80 is a good start in trying to resolve this blockage and error message.

 Note: If you do not stream to BlueFrame's vCloud streaming service, your streaming service will utilize different ports for streaming.
 This will require different options to be opened on the network.
 We would recommend contacting your live-streaming provider for that information.